chinamike65/hugo-tuolesi/content/book6/book6en.md

 2. Mind-only understanding of Dharma

-The Mind-Only School believes that the Tao is divided into the five Taos of Shravaka, the five Taos of karmic perception, and the five Taos of Mahayana.
+The Mind-Only School believes that the Path is divided into the five paths of Shravaka, the five paths of karmic perception, and the five Tapathsos of Mahayana.

 3. Mind-only understanding of fruit